What is Gen?

 Why doesn’t Gen give me the exact same answer for the exact same question?

-Asking Gen an identical/similar question in the same chat will give different responses.
+Asking Gen an identical/similar question in the same chat will often give different responses due to the way Large Language Models work.
 Often the subsequent responses can add more detail, as Gen will not want to repeat itself.
+However, the insight that is extracted should remain consistent.

 Do I have to give a complete context to each question I ask?